projectchrono/chrono/doxygen/documentation/manual/rigid_bodies.md

 - Rigid bodies inherit (in the C++ sense) from the ChFrameMoving classes and as such they have a position, rotation, velocity, and acceleration

-- The position, speed, acceleration are of the center of mass (COG)
+- The position, speed, acceleration are that of the center of mass (COG)

-- They contain a mass and a an inertia tensor
+- They have a mass and an inertia tensor

 - They can be connected by ChLink constraints